British bulldog (game): Blackthorn

-Blackthorn, a game from the region of Lancashire, Derbyshire and Sheffield similar to Fox and Dowdy and King Cæsar,William Gilbert Grace, George Andrew Hutchison: King Cæsar.
-In: Outdoor Games and Recreations.
-A Popular Encyclopaedia for Boys.
-The Religious Tract Society, London 1892, p.
-463. was played in the 19th and 20th century.
-It is named in 1837 in the book An Historical and Descriptive Account of Blackpool and its Neighbourhood by William Thornber.Iona Archibald Opie, Peter Opie: Catching Games.
-In: Children's Games in Street and Playground.
-At the Clarendon Press, Oxford 1969, p.
-133.
+Blackthorn, a game from the region of Lancashire, Derbyshire and Sheffield similar to Fox and Dowdy and King Cæsar, was played in the 19th and 20th century.
+It is named in 1837 in the book An Historical and Descriptive Account of Blackpool and its Neighbourhood by William Thornber.

 A base is marked off at either end of the playground, leaving a wide space in the middle.
 One of the children volunteers for, or is chosen, "it" and takes up his position in the middle between the two bases, one of which serves as a gathering point for the rest of the players.
 The following dialogue then takes place: